risingwavelabs/awesome-stream-processing/00-get-started/01-ingest-kafka-data.md

 ## Use Kafka to produce messages

 First, ensure you have downloaded and started the Kafka environment.
-Please refer to Step 2 of the official [Apache Kafka quickstart](https://kafka.apache.org/quickstart) tutorial.
+For more information, check the [installation guide of Kafka](00-install-rw-kafka-pg.md#install-kafka) in our "Get Started" chapter.

 Then, you will need to create a topic to store your streaming events.
 The following line of code creates a topic named `test`.